 Example.
 A disaster damaged your home and destroyed your furniture.
 This was your only casualty loss for the year.
-The area was later determined to warrant federal assistance.
+The President later declared the area to be eligible for federal assistance.
 The cost of your home and land was \$134,000.
 The FMV immediately before the disaster was \$147,500 and the FMV immediately afterward was \$100,000.
 You separately figured the loss on each item of furniture (see Figuring the Deduction, earlier) and arrived at a total loss for furniture of \$3,000.
 Your insurance did not cover this type of casualty loss, and you expect no reimbursement for either your home or your furniture.